PesukarhuTG/WarForge-task01/README.md

 **Input data:**
 In string there are 2 numbers *n* and *k* with space between.<br>
 **Output data:**
-Receive a number, how much times k occurs in the multiplication table *n X n*.<br>
+Receive a number, how many times k occurs in the multiplication table *n X n*.<br>
 **Example:**
 enter '6 12', result: 4.